tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 *Errors should never pass silently.*

-Hmmm, I kind of took a flyer on this one.
+Hmm, I kind of took a flier on this one.
 Not only do errors not silently pass, they take a crash and burn approach.
 I could probably pick up a few points on this code by adding in better exception handling.
-I've seen idomatic Python that uses exception handling as a course of normal code flow and program control, more so than I'd say is typical in other languages, and it has thrown me for a loop on occasion.
+I've seen idiomatic Python that uses exception handling as a course of normal code flow and program control, more so than I'd say is typical in other languages, and it has thrown me for a loop on occasion.